jtesta/rainbowcrackalack/README.md

 However, other modern equipment can work just fine, so you don't necessarily need to purchase something new.
 The NVIDIA GTX and AMD Vega product lines are still quite useful for cracking!

 ## Change Log
+### v1.3-dev (???)
+ - Added support for pwdump-formatted hash files.

-- v1.3-dev: ???: Disable Intel GPUs when found on systems with AMD or NVIDIA GPUs.
-Fixed bug in counting tables during lookup.
-Added lookup colors.
+ - Disable Intel GPUs when found on systems with AMD or NVIDIA GPUs.
+ - Fixed bug in counting tables during lookup.
+ - Added lookup colors.

+### v1.2 (April 2, 2020)
-- v1.2: April 2, 2020: Lookup tables are now pre-loaded in parallel to binary searching & false alarm checking, resulting in 30-40% speed improvement (!).
+ - Lookup tables are now pre-loaded in parallel to binary searching & false alarm checking, resulting in 30-40% speed improvement (!).

+### v1.1 (August 8, 2019)
-- v1.1: August 8, 2019: Massive speed improvements (credit Steve Thomas), finalization of NTLM9 spec, bugfixes.
+ - Massive speed improvements (credit Steve Thomas).
+ - Finalization of NTLM9 spec.
+ - Various bugfixes.

+### v1.0 (June 11, 2019)
-- v1.0: June 11, 2019: Initial revision.
+ - Initial revision.

 ## Windows Build